-- Projects involving viruses and recombinant DNA projects should be done with the help of a professional and should comply with the National Institutes of Health (NIH) Guidelines unless the project is limited to a kit obtained from a legitimate supply house. - All cultures must be destroyed by methods such as autoclaving or with a suitable NaOCl (bleach) solution before disposal. - > For information on "Microorganisms for Education", visit: www.science-projects.com/safemicrobes.htm
+- Projects involving viruses and recombinant DNA projects should be done with the help of a professional and should comply with the National Institutes of Health (NIH) Guidelines unless the project is limited to a kit obtained from a legitimate supply house. - > All cultures must be destroyed by autoclaving or with a suitable NaOCl (bleach) solution before disposal.

-The following types of studies are allowed and require no prior approval from the IJAS SRC, but must be conducted in a science classroom or laboratory.
-Adult supervision is required:
+The following studies are allowed but must be conducted in a science classroom or laboratory.
+No prior approval from the IJAS SRC is needed.,Adult supervision is required:

 - Studies involving non-pathogenic protists, bacteria and archaea obtained from a reliable biological supply company.
-Evidence of source must be included in the paper and on the display board. - Studies involving microbial fuel cells if the device is sealed during experimentation and disposed of properly at the conclusion of the study. - > Studies of mold growth on food items if the experiment is terminated at the first evidence of mold. - Studies of slime molds and edible mushrooms.
+Evidence of source must be included in the paper and on the display board. - Studies involving microbial fuel cells if the device is sealed during experimentation and disposed of properly at the conclusion of the study. - > Studies of mold growth on food items if the experiment is terminated at the first evidence of mold. - > Studies of slime molds and edible mushrooms.